Dude1021/Dude1021/Home.md

 # Welcome To Nacos wiki home

 Nacos(official site: https://nacos.io) is committed to helping you discover, configure, and manage your microservices.
 It provides a set of simple and useful features enabling you to realize dynamic service discovery, service configuration management, and service and traffic management.

-Nacos makes it easier and faster for you to build, deliver and manage a microservices platform .
+Nacos makes it easier and faster for you to build, you can either use [Nacos on Cloud](https://cn.aliyun.com/product/aliware/mse?spm=nacos-website.topbar.0.0.0) or build it by compiling and run the source code to deliver and manage a microservices platform .
 It is the infrastructure that supports a service-centered modern application architecture which adopts a microservices or cloud-native approach.

 ## What is Nacos？